 Each morning, billions of people rely on caffeine for a wake-up boost.
 But when pregnant, you’re not the only one who gets a buzz – baby does too.
 “Caffeine crosses the placenta and has been found in amniotic fluid and fetal blood samples.”
 Says Shar La Porte, a licensed midwife at Midwifery Care NYC.
 “Because the liver isn’t fully developed yet, the jolt to baby’s system is greater than it is to yours, and it takes longer for the caffeine to leave their system.”

-The jury is out on whether caffeine can actually hurt baby, but most health-care professionals recommend abstaining from caffeine consumption while pregnant or trying to conceive, or limiting intake to no more than 200 milligrams (a 6-8 oz cup) each day.
+The jury is out on how caffeine affects a fetus and whether it can actually hurt it, but most health-care professionals recommend abstaining from caffeine consumption while pregnant or trying to conceive, or limiting intake to no more than 200 milligrams (a 6-8 oz cup) each day.